-This article will examine our favourite Irish movies, ranging from the classics to modern releases and everything in between.
-This list is composed of films that tell an Irish story or experience, are set on the emerald isle, or feature a noticeable Irish cast/director.
+This article will examine our favourite Irish movies, from the classics to modern releases and everything in between.
+This list comprises films that tell an Irish story or experience, are set on the Emerald Isle, or feature a noticeable Irish cast/director.

 This movie list aims to be your ultimate guide to Irish movies!
-We have arranged our list by genres so you can easily find a movie that you’ll love.
-Before that, why not read a brief introduction to Ireland’s relationship with cinema.
+We have arranged our list by genre so you can easily find a movie you’ll love.
+Before that, why not read a brief introduction to Ireland’s relationship with cinema?

 Irish Movies and Cinema

-Ireland is a country that not only loves, but embraces the arts.
+Ireland is a country that not only loves but embraces the arts.
 We have always been an island of culture, but the fact that we are nestled on the edge of Europe and an ocean away from Hollywood hasn’t always made a career in film viable for most aspiring Irish creatives.
-However, today we are known for having some of the most talented and hardworking actors, directors, animators and producers in the world.
+However, today, we are known for having some of the world’s most talented and hardworking actors, directors, animators and producers.

 Aside from having so many great Irish actors praised for their skill, talent and charisma, Ireland is also a beautiful filming location.
 Some of the biggest movies, shows and franchises of all time have used Ireland as their backdrop.
 Check out the 20 biggest movies filmed in Ireland to find out more!

-We also have filming studios in Bray and Animation studios in Kilkenny so for all our beautiful locations, there is plenty of suitable filming infrastructure available .
+We also have filming studios in Bray and Animation studios in Kilkenny, so plenty of suitable filming infrastructure is available for all our beautiful locations.

 Which Irish movies do you think will feature on this list?